What to Do When You Want To Drink … and Remedies for the Morning After

 If you are going to drink alcohol socially:

-Avoid saturated fats and fried foods which puts stress on the liver.
+Avoid saturated fats and fried foods, which put stress on the liver.

 Avoid refined sugar or anything that contains it.